Investor reviewing a competitive performance dashboard comparing short-term rental metrics across neighboring properties

 How to Benchmark Effectively

-5. Act on the largest gaps first -- if your occupancy is 15% below benchmark but ADR is only 3% below, focus your efforts on occupancy improvement strategies
+Act on the largest gaps first.
+If occupancy is 15% below benchmark but ADR is only 3% below, occupancy improvement strategies deliver more revenue impact per effort.
+Data-driven dynamic pricing is the most direct lever for closing occupancy gaps without permanently sacrificing rate.

 Frequently Asked Questions

-Benchmarking is the practice of comparing your property's performance metrics -- like ADR, occupancy rate, and RevPAR -- against comparable properties in your market.
-It helps you understand whether you are outperforming, matching, or underperforming relative to your competition.
+Benchmarking is the practice of comparing your property's ADR, occupancy rate, and RevPAR against comparable properties in your market.
+It tells you whether you are outperforming, matching, or underperforming your competition, and isolates whether a performance change is listing-specific or a market-wide shift.